 Before diving into the specifics of how to trap a mouse, it’s important to understand why mice are such a problem in the first place.
 Mice are small, agile, and highly adaptable creatures that can easily find their way into buildings through tiny gaps and cracks.
 Once inside, they can reproduce rapidly, with a single pair of mice capable of producing dozens of offspring in a matter of months.

-Mice are also known carriers of various diseases, including hantavirus, salmonella, and leptospirosis, which can be transmitted to humans through contact with their droppings, urine, or saliva.
+Mice are also known carriers of various diseases, including hantavirus, Salmonella, and leptospirosis, which can be transmitted to humans through contact with their droppings, urine, or saliva.
 Additionally, mice can cause significant damage to property by gnawing on electrical wires, insulation, and structural materials, potentially leading to costly repairs and even fire hazards.

 Given these risks, it’s essential to address a mouse infestation as soon as it’s detected.
 One of the most effective ways to do this is by trapping the mice.
 So, let’s get into the details of how to trap a mouse successfully.